Hyperdeterminants from the $E_8$ Discriminant: Introduction

 Our aim is to explain these coincidences geometrically and provide several generalizations.
-In particular, we will find the defining polynomials for the duals of $\Gr(3,9)$ and $\Gr(4,8)$ by projecting the discriminants of the adjoint orbits of $E_{8}$ and $E_{7}$ respectively, and use them to recover the $3\times 3\times 3$ and $2\times 2\times 2\times 2$ hyperdeterminants (again by projecting the discriminants of the Grassmannians).
+In particular, we will find the defining polynomials for the duals of $\Gr(3,9)$ and $\Gr(4,8)$ by restricting discriminants of the adjoint orbits of $\text{E}_{8}$ and $\text{E}_{7}$ respectively, and subsequently use them to recover the $3\times 3\times 3$ and $2\times 2\times 2\times 2$ hyperdeterminants (again by restricting the discriminants of the Grassmannians).
 These examples fit nicely into the story of Vinberg's $\theta$-representations, (see \cite{Gruson2013} for connections with moduli of abelian varieties and free resolutions) and this rich theory helps make our computations manageable.

-In Section~\ref{sec:mtangent} we give Theorem~\ref{thm:tan} which generalizes a lemma from the famous textbook \cite{GKZ}, and allows us to study projections of polynomials defining dual varieties.
-In Section~\ref{sec:lie} we project the equations $\Delta_G$ of the duals of some adjoint varieties for $G=E_8,E_7,E_6$ and $SO(8)$.
-We obtain divisibility relations between the discriminants of certain Grassmannians and of the discriminants of adjoint orbits (see Figure~\ref{fig:table} for a summary).
-In Section~\ref{sec:semi-simple} we describe a Jordan-Chevalley decomposition for $\mathfrak{e}_{8}$, and use this to evaluate the projections of the restriction of the $E_{8}$ discriminant to generic semi-simple elements onto $\bw{3}\CC^{9}$ and $\bw{4}\CC^{8}$ respectively.
+In Section~\ref{sec:mtangent} we give Theorem~\ref{thm:tan} which generalizes a lemma from the famous textbook \cite{GKZ} and allows us to study projections (restrictions) of polynomials defining dual varieties.
+In Section~\ref{sec:lie} we restrict the discriminants $\Delta_G$ of adjoint varieties for $G=\text{E}_8,\text{E}_7,\text{E}_6$ and $\SO(8)$.
+We obtain divisibility relations between the restrictions of discriminants of certain Grassmannians and of discriminants of adjoint orbits (see Figure~\ref{fig:table}).
+In Section~\ref{sec:semi-simple} we describe a Jordan-Chevalley decomposition for $\mathfrak{e}_{8}$ that allows us to interpret elements of $\bw{3}\CC^{9}$ and $\bw{4}\CC^{8}$ as being semi-simple, which in turn allows us to evaluate the restriction of the $\text{E}_{8}$ discriminant to generic semi-simple elements of $\bw{3}\CC^{9}$ and $\bw{4}\CC^{8}$ respectively.
 In Section~\ref{sec:fundamental} we construct expressions for the $\Gr(3,9)$ and $\Gr(4,8)$ discriminants as polynomials in fundamental invariants using linear interpolation, reductions mod $p$, and rational reconstruction.
-In Section~\ref{sec:gr39gr48} we give methods to evaluate the $\Gr(3,9)$ and $\Gr(4,8)$ discriminants on skew-symmetric tensors of the corresponding types.
+In Section~\ref{sec:gr39gr48} we give methods to evaluate the $\Gr(3,9)$ and $\Gr(4,8)$ discriminants.
 In particular, we make use of Katanova's explicit expressions for the fundamental invariants as traces of powers of special matrices \cite{Katanova}.
 We also describe their respective restrictions to tensors of format $3\times 3\times 3$ and $2\times 2\times 2\times 2$.